 - 4 small corn on the cob (optional)

 - 2 pints water or more if necessary

-- First add the carrots and potatoes, after 10 min add the courgattes, rice, corn on the cob and peas.
+- First add the carrots and potatoes, after 5 min add the courgettes, rice and corn on the cob.

-- Let it cook for 20 min or until the chicken meat is tender and is falling apart and the vegetables are soft.
+- Let it cook for 10 to 15 min or until the chicken meat is tender and veggies cooked.

-- Enjoy it like a proper mexican, with some warm corn tortillas, spicy salsa and lime juice.
+- Enjoy it like a proper mexican, with some warm corn tortillas, something spicy and lime juice.